TomRaynes/Mandelbrot-Media-Generator/README.md

 where&nbsp;&nbsp;*z*, *c* ∈ ℂ&nbsp;&nbsp;and&nbsp;&nbsp;*z<sub>0</sub>* ＝ 0.
 Complex numbers outside the set will diverge to infinity.

 For a given zoom, each pixel on the screen is mapped to a complex number corresponding to the pixel's position relative to the complex plane.
-If it is in the Mandelbrot set, the pixel is coloured black, and if not, the pixel's colour depends on the number of iterations required for the number to diverge.
-Divergence after a few iterations gives a blue colour, which becomes increasingly red-shifted as the number of iterations increases.
+If the number is in the Mandelbrot set, the pixel is coloured black, and if not, the pixel's colour depends on the number of iterations required for the number to diverge.
+Divergence after few iterations gives a blue colour, which becomes increasingly red-shifted as the number of iterations increases.